Chris Martin: Net worth, earnings from Coldplay and how he spends it

 Martin and his girlfriend Dakota Johnson have been making headlines for their stays in Malibu, California.
 Multiple reports indicate that the two own multiple properties in the city and, possibly, the same neighbourhood of Point Dume.

-According to The New York Post, they moved in together into a large property in Point Dume in January 2021, which the Coldplay frontman had bought for USD 12.5 million (INR 102 crore approx.) in October 2020.
-But Martin sold it in December 2021 for USD 14.4 million (INR 118 crore approx.).
+According to The New York Post, they moved in together into a large property in Point Dume in January 2021, which the Coldplay frontman had bought for USD 12.5 million in October 2020.
+But Martin sold it in December 2021 for USD 14.4 million.

 The estate, measuring around 496 square metres, came with a main house with high, vaulted ceilings, and a two-story guest house with a game room.
 The main house featured six bedrooms, nine bathrooms, and both indoor and outdoor fireplaces.
 A pool, a spa and an outdoor barbecue area were also inside the gated property.